 Listen to the conversation:

-If you love the show, you can subscribe through iTunesstitcher or soundcloud and listen offline on your favourite device (podcasts are great for long drives and commuting!)
+If you love the show, you can subscribe through iTunes, Stitcher or Spotify and listen offline on your favourite device (podcasts are great for long drives and commuting!)

 About this interview:

-How to bring people together for experiences that change lives.
+How to bring people together for experiences that change lives?

-In this episode Amisha is in conversation with William Etundi, a curator and creator of “events that touch the world”.
+In this episode, Amisha is in conversation with William Etundi, a curator and creator of “events that touch the world”.
 From jubilant mass political protests to mind-expanding mansion parties, William’s events blend social commentary, art and public spectacle and are designed to evoke feelings of freedom, gratitude and possibility.
 William has designed experiences for over 100,000 guests from the Brooklyn underground, to Art Basel Miami, from the Louvre to the White House.

 His current project in New York City – “You Are So Lucky” – is designed as a deep celebration of the city itself which leaves participants deeply grateful for where they live and who they share their home with.
 William speaks of “alchemising the dark energies” of a gilded age mansion on the outskirts of New York where the events are hosted, and talks us through his experience of hosting events across the city from Harlem to Yonkers.